Doctor Who season 20: Main cast

 Peter Davison continues as the Doctor, accompanied by Tegan Jovanka (Janet Fielding).
 While Nyssa (Sarah Sutton) leaves halfway through the season in Terminus, Mark Strickson arrives as new companion Vislor Turlough in Mawdryn Undead.
 In the penultimate serial of the season, the shape-shifting android Kamelion (voiced by Gerald Flood) is invited aboard the TARDIS after the Doctor frees him from the Master.
 Kamelion accepts, though the character itself would only be seen again in Season 21's antepenultimate serial, Planet of Fire.

 Past Doctors return for the 20th Anniversary special, with Patrick Troughton and Jon Pertwee appearing as the Second Doctor and Third Doctor.
 The First Doctor returns, played by Richard Hurndall as original actor William Hartnell died in 1975.
 Tom Baker was asked to return to play the Fourth Doctor but declined.

-Past companions Elisabeth Sladen (Sarah Jane Smith), Nicholas Courtney (Brigadier Lethbridge-Stewart), Carole Ann Ford (Susan Foreman) return for the 20th Anniversary special, whilst Nicholas Courtney also makes an appearance in Mawdryn Undead.
+Past companions Elisabeth Sladen (Sarah Jane Smith), Nicholas Courtney (Brigadier Lethbridge-Stewart), Carole Ann Ford (Susan Foreman) return for the 20th Anniversary special, whilst Courtney also makes an appearance in Mawdryn Undead.